dillionverma/llm.report/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+> We're still working on making this as streamlined as possible.
+If you run into any issues, please open an issue or reach out to us on [Discord](https://llm.report/discord).

 ## Cloud Installation

 Head over to [llm.report](https://llm.report) to get started for free or schedule a call with the founders for a demo.